Baltistan: Origins

+Medieval and Early Modern History

+Medieval Baltistan was divided into three main kingdoms: Skardu, Shigar, and Khaplu.
+The Maqpon dynasty, which ruled from Skardu, also later established side branches at Kartaksho and Roundu.

 During the 14th century, Muslim scholars from Kashmir crossed Baltistan's mountainous terrain to spread Islam.
 The Noorbakshia Sufi order further propagated the faith in Baltistan and Islam became dominant by the end of the 17th century.
 With the passage of time a large number also converted to Shia Islam and a few converted to Sunni Islam.

+In 1190, Maqpon dynasty of Skardu was founded by Ibrahim Shah (1190-1220), who was born in Skardu.
+This royal family ruled over Baltistan for approximately 700 years.
+The kings of the Maqpon dynasty extended the frontiers of Baltistan to Gilgit Agency, Chitral, and Ladakh.
+In the late 1500s/early 1600s, the Maqpon rulers of Skardu expanded their kingdom to include Shigar, Astor, Rondu, and Karataksha.
+The greatest ruler during this period was Alī Sher Khān, known as "Anchan", or "the Great".
+After the Mughal conquest of Kashmir in 1586, during the reign of Anchan's grandfather Ghāzī Mīr, diplomatic relations developed between the Mughals and the Maqpon rulers of Baltistan.
+A Balti princess was sent to the Mughal court, and according to local tradition, a Mughal princess was also sent to Skardu and built a Mughal-style fort at Mandok.
+Around 1595, the Mughal historian Abu'l-Fazl wrote that Kashmir was then importing silkworm eggs (for sericulture) from Gilgit and Baltistan.

 The Kharmang came under the control of the Namgyal royal family and developed a close relationship with Ladakh when the raja of Ladakh, Jamyang Mangyal, attacked the principalities in Kargil.
 Mangyal annihilated the Skardu garrison at Kharbu and put to the sword a number of petty Muslim rulers in the principalities of Purik (Kargil).
 Ali Sher Khan Anchan, raja of Khaplu and Shigar, left with a strong army via Marol.
 Passing the Laddakhi army, he occupied Leh (the capital of Ladakh) and the raja of Ladakh was taken prisoner.

 Ali Sher Khan Anchan included Gilgit and Chitral in his kingdom of Baltistan, reportedly a flourishing country.
 The valley from Khepchne to Kachura was flat and fertile, with abundant fruit trees; the sandy desert now extending from Sundus to Skardu Airport was a prosperous town.
 Skardu had hardly recovered from the shock of the death of Anchan when it was flooded.